HDRI Frequently Asked Questions (FAQs)

 Is HDRI admission first come, first served?

-No. All applications submitted will be reviewed by the selection committee and top finalists will be invited to attend the HDRI.
+No. All applications submitted will be reviewed by the selection committee and top finalists will be invited to attend HDRI.

 When can I submit my HDRI application?